Tara Palmer-Tomkinson: Other work

 Palmer-Tomkinson played the piano, as was demonstrated at events at the Queen Elizabeth Hall with the National Symphony Orchestra, at the Royal Albert Hall, and at The Coliseum during a Leonard Bernstein Tribute.
 She hosted the Classic FM Gramophone Awards in 2005.
 She wrote a pop song called "5 Seconds" which she performed on Loose Women.

 From 2013 to 2014, Palmer-Tomkinson, herself autistic, was patron of Scottish charity Speur Ghlan, which delivers early intervention for young children diagnosed with autism or developmental delays.
 The appointment garnered media attention for having been facilitated through social media.

 Personal life

 Palmer-Tomkinson's family have a close relationship with the British royal family.
-She attended the wedding of Charles, Prince of Wales and Camilla, Duchess of Cornwall as well as the wedding of Prince William and Catherine Middleton.
+She attended the wedding of Prince Charles and Camilla Parker Bowles as well as the wedding of Prince William and Catherine Middleton.

 In 2004, Paul Harvey's painting of Palmer-Tomkinson was exhibited in The Stuckists Punk Victorian show at the Walker Art Gallery for the Liverpool Biennial.